stevencombs/retrocombs.github.io/_posts/2020/2020-08-30-retrocombs-plus4-chapter4-getting-started.md

   - retro
   - plus4
   - vic20
+  - c64
   - keyboard
   - keys
   - characters
-  - software
-  - diskdrive
-  - datasette
-  - cassette
+  - color
   - basic
+  - editing
 ---

 In this Commodore Plus/4 retroCombs episode, I cover chapter 4 of the Commodore Plus/4 user's manual.
-In this chapter, _Getting Started_ I, "begin to acquaint you with some of the characteristics and capabilities of the Plus/4, and how to take the first steps twoard programming with your computer."
+In this chapter, _Getting Started_ I, "begin to acquaint you with some of the characteristics and capabilities of the Plus/4, and how to take the first steps toward programming with your computer."
 We spend more time learning how to use the keyboard, correcting mistakes, creating simple programs, and then I show you how to use windows on the Plus/4.
 No, not the operating system, but another unique feature of the Plus/4's BASIC.

 ## Series Information